HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - start with MyData
   - Build to MyInfo ( "Information is Data in a ConText" :HwW )
     - Alert(s) pipeline(s) will be needed
-      - compelling useful is essential, but so is playing to the vested interests of current repos
+      - compelling usefulness is essential, but so is playing to the vested interests of current repos

 - gsd knew NIST but believes it is a Distant ConcernTn
 - determine if my 'anthropic' Bot can Tweet